-Tacoma is also a destination for pop concerts and public events at the Tacoma Dome and Emerald Queen Casino.
-Enjoy theater and other performances downtown at the classic Pantages Theater, which opened in 1918 as a vaudeville venue; the Rialto Theater, originally an Art Deco movie palace; or the contemporary Theater on the Square.
+Tacoma has been a destination for pop concerts and public events at the Tacoma Dome and Emerald Queen Casino for decades.
+Enjoy theater and other performances when shows resume downtown at the classic Pantages Theater, which opened in 1918 as a vaudeville venue; the Rialto Theater, originally an Art Deco movie palace; or the contemporary Theater on the Square.
 Tacoma Arts Live, which manages all three, can tell you what’s on.

 Lt.
 Charles Wilkes named Tacoma’s Commencement Bay in the 1840s when his United States Exploring Expedition started its survey of Southern Puget Sound here.
 Now a busy commercial port, this is the birthplace of Foss Maritime, which was founded in 1889 when Norwegian immigrant Thea Foss started renting out her rowboats and has grown to one of the nation’s largest tugboat companies.

 Today, walk a 1.5-mile public esplanade along Thea Foss Waterway, a former Superfund site that is now a showcase of marinas, restaurants and urban housing.
 Visiting tall ships tie up at Foss Waterway Seaport, a maritime museum in a 120-year-old grain warehouse full of locally built boats and rarities such as Ernest Hemingway’s scuba tanks and Jacques Cousteau’s wetsuit.